vvderangula/ai-study-companion/README.md

 An AI-native learning workspace.
 Organise learning into **Spaces** and **Projects**, upload PDFs, learn with a **grounded AI Tutor** that cites pages and refuses what your materials don't cover, take **adaptive quizzes** with AI-graded open answers, and watch **concept mastery**, **growth** and **recommendations** evolve.
 An **Admin dashboard** exposes users, activity, AI usage/cost, evaluation results and system health.

-Built for the "Full Stack AI Engineer" prototype challenge (see `docs/` for architecture, AI usage, evaluation and limitations).
+Built for the "Full Stack AI Engineer" prototype challenge.

 ---